JoseDeFreitas/wikipedia-edits-chart/README.md

 requests I made, it takes roughly 500ms per 1000 edits. **Please, don't overwhelm the API**.

-[^1]: The shapes of the months are different from one another because, instead of printing the days as GitHub does, it prints them like a normal calendar.
+[^1]: The shape of the months are different from one another because, instead of printing the days as GitHub does, it prints them like a normal calendar.
 You can see the day of the week by counting the row the day is in.
 It starts at Monday and finishes at Sunday.